 Bald players are sometimes used as lucky talisman and players will rub or kiss the shaved head of a teammate for good luck.
 Some players insist on eating just before taking to the field.
 The late Billy Bremner (former captain of Leeds United and Scotland) was well known for eating a plateful of baked beans just before every game.
 This was not entirely odd as the beans provided valuable protein and the tomatoes in the sauce prevented build-up of lactic acid in the player’s legs.
 Some players insist on being the last player out of the locker room when they are preparing for a match.
 Bobby Moore (West Ham and England captain) simply refused to come out of the locker room unless he was the last player to pull on his shorts before running out onto the pitch.

 Even in the tunnel leading to the pitch players are ritualistic, some head or kick the ball a certain number of times or bounce it off the wall before running onto the field.
 Once on the pitch another set of ritual behaviour might take place.
 Many players touch the turf before crossing themselves, whilst others jump over the by-line.
 Players are seen sometimes taking their boots off and putting them back on again.
 Some even call for a new set of boots whilst others kiss their boots for luck.
 Players will roll the chewing gum they have been chewing into a ball and attempt to kick the ball and many strikers avoid shooting on goal during the pre-match warm-up.
 The absence of pockets in playing kits and restrictions on wearing jewellery on the field means much use is made of the boot to house lucky talisman or incorporate the names of their children on the boot (David Beckham)

 In the case of the goal keepers their lucky paraphernalia are usually tossed into the back of the goal.

 Boxers avoid new boots at a contest.

-Gamblers are very superstitious and winners put wear the shoes they are going to play in before they eat.
+Gamblers are very superstitious and often wear their winning shoes to play or before they eat.